tunisiano187/chocolatey-templates/postgresql93/README.md

 sc delete PostgreSQL
 ```

-## This version was originally cloned from ferventcoder
+## This version was originally forked from ferventcoder
 * ***On Chocolatey.org:*** http://chocolatey.org/profiles/ferventcoder
 * ***On GitHub:*** https://github.com/ferventcoder